schultzp2020/backstage/packages/backend-test-utils/api-report.md

 import { ParamsDictionary } from 'express-serve-static-core';
 import { ParsedQs } from 'qs';
 import { PermissionsService } from '@backstage/backend-plugin-api';
+import { RootAuditorService } from '@backstage/backend-plugin-api';
 import { RootConfigService } from '@backstage/backend-plugin-api';
-import { RootEventAuditorService } from '@backstage/backend-plugin-api';
 import { RootHealthService } from '@backstage/backend-plugin-api';
 import { RootHttpRouterService } from '@backstage/backend-plugin-api';
 import { RootLifecycleService } from '@backstage/backend-plugin-api';